I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 During my stay in the Maldives I snorkeled a lot on the house reef.
 With respect to the locals, I would wear either my short sleeved or long sleeved rash guard and a pair of loose fitting swimming or athletic shorts.

-Also, keep in mind that alcohol is strictly forbidden on all local islands in the Maldives and is therefore not available on Mahibadhoo.
+Also, keep in mind that alcohol is strictly forbidden on all local islands in the Maldives.
+Therefore, it is not available on Mahibadhoo.
 It is also not allowed to bring your own alcohol into the Maldives so be sure not to pack any in your luggage.

 Learn Some Dhivehi

 Dhivehi is the national language of the Maldives.
-While many of the younger generation, as well as those working with tourists, know and understand English it is still fun to learn a few words or phrases.
+Many of the younger generation, as well as those working with tourists, know and understand English.
+However, it is still fun to learn a few words or phrases.

 Baajja veri hendhuneh- Good Morning